 Reykhólar is located some 228 km away from Reykjavík which is a 3-hour-drive.

-Not that far so it is perfect for staying for the first night when you are visiting the Westfjords of Iceland.
+Not that far so it is perfect for staying for the first night when you are visiting the Westfjords Region.
 Or more nights of course; I stayed there for 3 nights and don't think I saw everything I wanted to see, so I will for sure be back for more.

 Several of the visitors at Reykhólar Hostel were also staying there for more days and going on day trips from Reykhólar.